MichaelCade/90DaysOfDevOps/2023/day48.md

         return render_template('post.html', content=html)
 ```

-Create templates for the home page and individual blog posts:
+Create templates for the home page and individual blog posts, we can do this by creating a new directory in root of project called `templates`.
+And then further create the two following `html` files:

-- `home.html`:
+- `index.html`:

 ``` html
 <!DOCTYPE html>